Bulbariss/example/cms/pages/homepage.md

 title: Home
 heroImage: images/hero-image.jpg
 heroText: Welcome to Example&nbsp;Site
-heroTextTwo: This is a sample site made for demonstration of content management system
+heroTextTwo: This website is made for demonstration of content management system
 buttonText: Edit this site
 headingOne: Effortless management of content
 textOne: Updating websites content can be a massive headache, but it doesn’t